mjessup/quil_scripts/README.md

 ### Why This is Important:
 - **Security**: By ignoring `.storj_env`, you prevent sensitive data like API keys from being exposed on GitHub.
-- **Clean Commits**: Avoid cluttering your repository with logs or system-specific files that don’t need to be shared across servers.
+- **Clean Commits**: Avoid cluttering your repository with logs or system-specific files that don't need to be shared across servers.